Łukasz Kopka

-Łukasz Kopka (born 3 January 1996) is a Polish professional footballer who plays as a midfielder for IV liga Pomerania club Grom Nowy Staw.
+Łukasz Kopka (born 3 January 1996) is a Polish professional footballer who plays as a midfielder for III liga club Grom Nowy Staw.

 Senior career

 Kopka began his career with Lechia Gdańsk.
 Having progressed through the youth teams Kopka joined the Lechia's second team, playing a total of 12 games for the team.
 In 2015, he moved on a season-long loan to Legionovia Legionowo where he scored his first professional goal.
 After his loan, he made a permanent move to ŁKS Łódź, with whom he played for the 2016–17 season.
 After the season, Kopka moved once again, this time joining GKS Przodkowo.
 In March 2018, he was released from his contract with Przodkowo and moved to play in the Swedish lower leagues, firstly with Värmbols FC in 2018 before joining Assyriska FF in 2019.

 In 2020, Kopka returned to Poland joining Concordia Elbląg.
 During a 4-season stint with the club, Kopka made a minimum of 73 league appearances scoring 15 goals.
 During the winter break in 2024, Kopka joined Grom Nowy Staw.